Aeroluna/LunaCoopMod/README.md

 - Added Infested Trooper model and portrait.

 Blizzard got lazy and only reused portraits for Stukov, this adds new ones!

+## Fenix

+- Remove Disruptors.

+Disruptors are rarely used with Fenix because it benefits from none of Fenix's Champion AI perks.
+The disruptors have been moved to Karax.

 ## Dehaka